HenryFBP/etradetest/README.md

 If it's older than 2 years... its dead becauasesusuuse ETrade engineers are too lazy to make automated key mgmt mechanisms ;3c

+either email them or make a new account...I figured the latter was faster :P